Hinduism and abortion

-Abortion in Hinduism, while generally sinful by traditional Hindu scriptures, can be interpreted equivocally within the vast spectrum of Hindu beliefs and texts.
+Abortion in Hinduism, while generally considered reprehensible by traditional Hindu scriptures and the guiding precept of non-injury, can be interpreted equivocally within the vast spectrum of Hindu beliefs and texts and ultimately depends on individual context.
 The Mahanarayana Upanishad lists abortion with actions such as breaking one's vow of chastity.
-Hindu scriptures teach that "abortion a worse sin than killing one's parents" and "another text says that a woman who aborts her child will lose her caste".
+Some Hindu scriptures assert that "abortion is a worse sin than killing one's parents" and another text says that "a woman who aborts her child will lose her status".
 In general, Hinduism teaches the guiding principle of Ahimsa, abstention from causing harm or injury to all living beings, which serves as the root of the ethic of non-violence.
+However, in the modern context, individual decision-making may be guided by this precept of least harm as it relates to fetus, parents, and society.

-However, Hindu texts such as the Mahabharata, the Bhagavad Gita and the Ramayana, as well as scholars disagree about what the principles of Ahimsa dictate when one is faced with situations that require self-defense.
-Just as some Hindu texts on Ahimsa praise meat consumption while others suggest a taboo on meat-eating, the precept of "non-injury" has a dynamic meaning throughout the history of Hindu philosophy and text.
+Hindu texts such as the Mahabharata, the Bhagavad Gita and the Ramayana, as well as scholars disagree about what the principles of Ahimsa dictate when one is faced with situations that require self-defense or self-study.
+The precept of "non-injury" or ahimsa has evolved in its meaning throughout the history of Hindu ideology and literature.
+For example, some Hindu texts, such as the Rigveda or later the Sushruta Samhita, allow meat consumption while late Vedic texts condemn all killing.

 Hindu texts such as the Bhagavad Gita argue that the soul is neither born, nor does it die; so-called "sin" cannot touch those who dedicate their actions to duty and devotion to Brahma (thus seated in the Absolute Truth), like a lotus leaf is untouched by water.

-Interpretations based on Hindu Texts
+Interpretations based on Hindu texts

-The Concept of the Soul
+The concept of the soul

-According to an article on September 1, 1985 on the Hinduism Today website, "Several Hindu institutions have shared their positions on abortion recently.
+According to an article on 1 September 1985, on the Hinduism Today website, "Several Hindu institutions have shared their positions on abortion recently.
 The Brahma Kumaris World Spiritual University does not take a formal unchanging political or religious stance on the issue of abortion.
 According to Vedic literature an eternal individual soul inhabits the body of every living creature...The soul enters the womb at the time of conception, and this makes the fetus a living, individual person."

 The Bhagavad Gita states that the soul is neither born, nor does it die.
 The Bhagavata Purana goes further to state that Jīva (soul) is eternal and as such is unrelated to his body, not subject to decay or change and thus dispassionate.
-Some Hindu theologians believe personhood begins at 3 months and develops through to 5 months of gestation, possibly implying permitting abortion up to the third month and considering any abortion past the third month to be destruction of the soul's current incarnate body.
+Some Hindu theologians believe personhood begins at 3 months and develops through to 5 months of gestation, possibly implying that abortion up to the third month does not harm a body with a soul, while considering any abortion past the third month to be destruction of the soul's current incarnate body.